 Timing of Exams

-- Exams, in all formats, should be completed between the first day of classes and the end of the final exam period during the fall semester and between the first day of classes and April 15th during the spring semester.
+- Exams, in all formats (prelim proposal defense included), should be completed between the first day of classes and the end of the final exam period during the fall semester and between the first day of classes and April 15th during the spring semester.
 (This deadline enables timely evaluation of the exam before the department determines the student’s eligibility for funding; this is especially important for students who plan take up an ABD fellowship in the coming year – although exemptions can be granted via petition.)
 Exams during the summer semester must be completed by the last day of the final exam period in August.

 Preliminary Examination Formats